kartikbhardwaj1111/E-Commerce-Follow-Along/README.md

 Why This Matters 🚀

 This milestone helps implement essential e-commerce functionality—selecting delivery addresses and storing order details in the backend.

+# Milestone 24 🚀

+## Overview
+In this milestone, we will create an Order Confirmation page to display order details.

+## Steps
+1. Show all products being ordered.
+2. Display the selected delivery address.
+3. Show the total cart value.
+4. Add a "Place Order" button at the bottom.

+### Note
+This milestone helps in understanding how to implement the place order functionality.

+### Milestone 25 🚀

+### Overview

+In this milestone, we will create a backend endpoint for placing orders.

+### Steps 📝

+Create an endpoint to receive products, user details, and address.

+Retrieve user ID using the email.

+Generate separate orders for each product with the same address.

+Store order details in MongoDB using the order schema.

+This milestone helps in understanding order placement in the backend.